-If you tend to self-blame, then you probably don’t take many risks or try hard things because if you fail, you’ll have to deal with a flood of negative feelings.
+If you tend to self-blame, then you probably don’t take many risks or try more challenging things because if you fail, you’ll have to deal with a flood of negative feelings.

-Once you’ve been to practice self-compassion, addressed some childhood wounds, and sourced some practical and professional support, consider getting out of your comfort zone and trying something difficult that you will likely fail the first time around.
+Once you’ve been able to practice self-compassion, addressed some childhood wounds, and sourced some practical and professional support, consider getting out of your comfort zone and trying something difficult that you will likely fail the first time around.